 After receiving his trike, Joe began to learn to ride it at a local athletics track, supported by inclusive cycling charity Wheels for All.
 Through this, Joe began to build up confidence and stamina in a safe environment, and after about eighteen months, the family was able to cycle in their local park without the Carer Control™ attached.
 The family’s confidence in Joe’s ability grew more and more with the passing months, and eventually the question was posed to the Tomcat technical team as to whether they could convert the existing trike from a fixed-wheel trike, removing back-pedal braking.
 The Tomcat team explained that Joe would need to be able to brake fully independently for that to happen, and so the family had their next goal.

 Later that year, after Joe had mastered braking, the family used a larger balance bike alongside the trike to help Joe balance on two wheels.
 While it took time and patience, Joe is now able to ride a two-wheel bike independently, and the family then turned to building up his confidence through that, by letting him choose the routes, or taking gentle cycling trails.
 While there have been a few bumps in the road, Joe has always gotten back on the bike, ready for another go.

 “The independence that cycling with his siblings will give Joe is just fabulous, and we definitely put it down to the support of our local charity and the design/training of the Tomcat trike.”

-Joe and his family have donated their trike to Tomcat’s Give & Take scheme – an initiative that allows us to service the returned trike and then donate it to a school, charity or hospital so it can benefit many, many other children.
-Meanwhile Joe has not looked back since riding his two wheel bike!
+Joe and his family donated their trike to Tomcat’s Give & Take scheme, an initiative that allows us to service the returned trike and donate it to a school, charity, or hospital to benefit other children.